 If you have a pain in your foot when you run, or even just when you walk, you might have plantar fasciitis.
 You could try stretching or rolling your foot over a tennis ball, but this is just treating the symptom.
 The cause of the pain is more likely to be tight muscles in your calves.
 But why are they tight?

 As a massage therapist I look for the source of the issue.
 In the case of foot pain (plantar fasciitis) I have seen this be caused by tight calves, which in turn was caused by an incorrect walking action.
-This was the result of tight hip muscles (gluteus medius(1)) which also caused lower back pain and also neck and shoulder pain!
+This was the result of tight hip muscles (gluteus medius(1)) which also caused lower back pain.
+As well as neck and shoulder pain!

 How A Massage Therapist Can Help